Dean L. Bresciani

-Dean L. Bresciani is the former president of North Dakota State University (NDSU) in Fargo, North Dakota.
-He served from 2010 to 2022.
+Dean L. Bresciani is an American academic who served as the 14th president of North Dakota State University in Fargo from 2010 to 2022.

 Early life and education

 Bresciani is a native of Napa Valley, California.
 He grew up on his family homestead in rural northern California.

-Bresicani attended Humboldt State University in Arcata, California, where he graduated with his bachelor's degree in sociology in 1984.
+Bresciani attended Humboldt State University in Arcata, California, where he graduated with his bachelor's degree in sociology in 1984.
 In 1985, he received his master's in college student personnel from Bowling Green State University in Bowling Green, Ohio.
 He received his doctorate in higher education finance, with a doctoral minor in economics, from University of Arizona in Tucson, Arizona, in 1996.
 His dissertation was titled, "Explanation of Administrative Costs: A Case Study."

 Career

 Bresciani was the vice president of student affairs from 2004 to 2008 and full professor in the department of educational administration through 2010 at Texas A&M University in College Station, Texas.

 Previously, he worked in senior administrative roles in student services and student affairs at the University of North Carolina at Chapel Hill and in various roles at the University of Nebraska at Kearney, including director of residence life.
 Bresicani has also served in administrative and faculty positions at public universities in Arizona, Minnesota, Wisconsin, Ohio, and California.

 In 2017, Bresciani was named a presidential finalist for Ohio University in Athens, Ohio.
 He later withdrew his candidacy.

 He has held national leadership positions in professional organizations, including council chair for the Association of Public and Land-grant Universities and board of directors for the National Association of Student Personnel Administrators.
 He is a member of the Council for the Advancement and Support of Education, EDUCAUSE, Association for the Study of Higher Education, National Association of College and University Business Officers, and the National Association of Student Personnel Administrators.